KDE/digikam-doc/asset_management.rst

 The DAM
 #######

-Using the digital asset management
+Using the Digital Asset Management

 .. toctree::
    :maxdepth: 2